 - 2 quarts (8 cups) water

-- 1/2 cup baking soda
+- 1/2 cup (125 grams; 4 1/2 ounces) baking soda

 - 2 tablespoons packed light brown sugar

-- 2 teaspoons sesame seeds
+- sesame seeds

 Make the dough:

-Whisk the flour, brown sugar, yeast, and salt together in a large bowl to break down any lumps.
+- Whisk the flours, brown sugar, yeast, and salt together in a large bowl to break down any lumps.

-Line 2 baking sheets with parchment paper.
+- Line a large baking sheet with parchment paper.

-Turn the risen dough out onto a clean, unfloured surface and divide into 2 equal pieces.
+- To make large loaves, divide the dough into 2 equal pieces.
 Shape each piece into an oval about 7 inches long, pinching any seams closed with your fingers and rolling them to the underside of the loaf.

 Poach and bake:

-- Bring the 8 cups water to a simmer in a large saucepan wide enough to fit one of the loaves of bread, like this All-Clad 3-quart saute pan, over medium heat.
+- Bring the 8 cups water to a simmer in a large saucepan wide enough to fit one of the loaves of bread, like a 3-quart saute pan, over medium heat.

-Gently lower one of the loaves into the water and poach for about 15 seconds per side, flipping with silicone spatulas and/or metal spider/skimmers.
+- Gently lower one of the pieces of dough into the water and poach for about 15 seconds per side, flipping with silicone spatulas and/or metal spider/skimmers.
 (Be very gentle with the large loaves so the liquid doesn't splash out of the pan.)

 - Remove the dough from the poaching liquid and return to the baking sheet.
 Repeat with the remaining dough pieces.